 Planning for Lincoln Center, one of the world’s major cultural centers, began in the mid-1950s.
 Ground was broken in 1959 and within a decade six theaters, a school, a library and museum, a fountain, and landscaped parks, all with Modern works of art, had been completed.
 The complex includes, among others, three main buildings that surround the plaza and fountain: the Metropolitan Opera House, the New York State Theater (now the David H. Koch Theater), and Philharmonic Hall (later Avery Fisher Hall and now David Geffen Hall).
 These buildings and the Vivian Beaumont Theater, the New York Public Library for the Performing Arts, and the Juilliard School were designed by leading American architects and all are faced in Italian travertine.
 Damrosch Park is located at the southwest corner.

 State Theater was designed specifically for New York City Ballet (NYCB), the company co-founded by Lincoln Kirstein and George Balanchine.
 Kirstein was determined to see ballet become a major art form in the United States.
 He brought Balanchine to America in 1933 to establish the School of American Ballet and a related company.
 In 1946, he founded a company called Ballet Society with Balanchine, which became NYCB two years later.
-When Jerome Robbins decided to return to the ballet world in 1969, after choreographing and directing many Broadway musicals, he joined NYCB, first as ballet master and later as co-director, creating such seminal ballets as Dances at a Gathering (1969) and The Goldberg Variations (1971).
+In her biography of Balanchine, Jennifer Homans notes that he tended to surround himself with gay men, including pianist Gordon Boelzner (Homans says “Balanchine, who depended on no one, depended on Gordon”) and conductor Robert Irving.
+Most significantly, when Jerome Robbins decided to return to the ballet world in 1969, after choreographing and directing many Broadway musicals, Balanchine welcomed him, first as ballet master and later as co-director, creating such seminal ballets as Dances at a Gathering (1969) and The Goldberg Variations (1971).
 On October 5, 1987, he served as the artistic coordinator for “Dancing for Life,” a historic AIDS benefit gala that included performances by the companies of such gay choreographers as Alvin Ailey, Merce Cunningham, Eliot Feld, Robert Joffrey, Lar Lubovitch, Mark Morris, and Paul Taylor.

 In 1997, British-born City Ballet soloist Christopher Wheeldon choreographed his first ballet for the company.
 In 2001 he became the company’s first resident choreographer and one of the world’s most sought after choreographers.

 A number of gay men were instrumental in leading City Opera in the late 20th century.
-Christopher Keene, a protege of Gian Carlo Menotti, was the company’s Music Director (1982-86) and General Manager (1989-95); he died of AIDS in 1995.
+Christopher Keene, a protégé of Gian Carlo Menotti, was the company’s Music Director (1982-86) and General Manager (1989-95); he died of AIDS in 1995.
 He was followed by Paul Kellogg as General and Artistic Director (1996-2007).
 Mark Adamo was named Composer in Residence (2001-2006), and the company performed his two operas, Little Women (2003) and Lysistrata (2006).